ajavamind/A3DCamera/README.md

 * 3D Photo Booth (work in progress)
 * 3D live view, photo capture, or photo viewing using any stereoscope
-* Live 3D demonstrations of the stereo window (work in progress)
+* Live Anaglyph 3D demonstrations of the stereo window (work in progress)
 * Remote control of the camera using Bluetooth or a local WiFi network (work in progress)
 * Simultaneous multiple 3D cameras remote control
 * Sharing photos via email, for direct printing SBS or Anaglyph, or for review and alignment using 3D apps like [3DSteroidPro](https://play.google.com/store/apps/details?id=jp.suto.stereoroidpro&hl=en_US).